-When there is a huge frenzy for online shopping since you can buy everything from salt to robots, it is imperative that there will be many players trying to grab a share of the pie.
+There is a huge frenzy for online shopping (since you can buy everything from salt to robots) so it is clear that there will be many players trying to grab a share of the pie.
 This is why being one or two steps ahead of your competitor to put up a better customer experience on your website will put you in good stead.

-Here are some effective ways to improve the customer experience on website, to encourage customers to spend more on your E-commerce portal:
+Here are some effective ways to improve the customer experience on website.
+They will encourage customers to spend more on your e-commerce portal.

 Here are some questions that will help you identify your brand personality:

 - What makes you special?
 Is there a particular ingredient or a feature that makes you a standout?